ernestbies/iOSDeviceDataExtractor/README.md

 Case Study: https://youtu.be/CrBmTBpnK5c

-For use in Linux install **libimobiledevice** form https://libimobiledevice.org/#get-started **Attention** If there is a problem with iOS 14 devices, you can use the script from https://askubuntu.com/questions/1297635/ubuntu-libimobiledevice-ios-14-focal-20-04
+For use in Linux install **libimobiledevice** form https://libimobiledevice.org/#get-started .
+If there is a problem with iOS 14 devices, you can use the script from https://askubuntu.com/questions/1297635/ubuntu-libimobiledevice-ios-14-focal-20-04

 ## Inspiration